Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Context

 \subsection{League of Legends}

-League of Legends is a prominent multiplayer online game developed and published by Riot Games.
-Originally launched on October $27^{th}$, $2009$, the game attracted an impressive player base, averaging $180$ million monthly active players as of $2022$ and reaching a peak of $14$ million players in one day.
-League of Legends has also achieved significant financial success, generating $\$1.8$ billion in revenue in $2022$.\footnote{\ See, e.g., \href{https://prioridata.com/data/league-of-legends}{https://prioridata.com/data/league-of-legends}.}
+League of Legends is a globally prominent multiplayer online game developed and published by Riot Games.
+Originally launched on October $27^{th}$, $2009$, the game attracted a vast player base, averaging $180$ million monthly active players as of $2022$ and peaking at $14$ million players in a single day.
+It has also achieved substantial financial success, generating $\$1.8$ billion in revenue in that same year.\footnote{\ See, e.g., \href{https://prioridata.com/data/league-of-legends}{https://prioridata.com/data/league-of-legends}.}

+League of Legends demands significant time and cognitive engagement from its user base.
+In our sample alone---which follows a subset of players over a seven-month period---users collectively spent $647{,}966$ hours in matches.
+Valuing this gameplay time at the 2022 U.S. federal minimum wage of $\$7.25$ per hour implies an aggregate opportunity cost of $\$4.7$ million.
+This figure represents a conservative lower bound of time spent on the game, as it excludes substantial time spent on pre- and post-match activities.

 In League of Legends, players are divided into two teams of five players each to compete in matches with the aim of destroying the opposing team's base.
-Players in each team sort themselves into one of five roles.
+Players in each team coordinate to sort themselves into one of five roles, typically based on pre-selected role preferences and informal agreement in the pre-game virtual lobby.
 These roles represent crucial strategic positions, each requiring specific playstyles and contributing differently to the team's final objective.

-Before a match begins, players must select a playable character to control during the match from a pool of $165$ available characters.
-In our analysis, we measure players' revealed preferences for a specific character by quantifying how frequently they select that character for their matches.
+Before a match begins, players must select a playable character to control during the match.\footnote{\ The roster of playable characters in League of Legends expands over time as new characters are periodically released.
+At the time of our analysis, players could choose from $161$ characters.} In our analysis, we measure players' revealed preferences for a specific character by quantifying how frequently they select that character for their matches.
 Our objective is to investigate whether these preferences undergo any shifts following the disclosure of the character's sexual orientation.
 Thus, we devote the rest of this section to exploring the design of characters in League of Legends and the process through which players select their characters for matches.